- Date : 26/06/2020

 India has joined other countries in the digital payment revolution a lot faster than the past where we often lagged behind in adopting technology, especially in the financial sector.
-This is set to have a transformative impact on our country, especially as the digital payment system spreads into rural areas.
+Demonetisation of 2016 was a big catalyst in digitising the country.
+This is set to have a transformative impact on our country, especially as digital payments spread into rural areas.

 In other countries, convenience and ease of use have been the primary reasons for people adopting digital payment system solutions.
-However, in India, especially in non-metro cities, close to 60% of respondents in the Google-BCG market study, cited offers and discounts as the reason for using digital payments.
+However, in India, especially in non-metro cities, more than 60% of respondents in the Google-BCG market study, cited offers, discounts and cashbacks as the reason for using digital payments.

 Simply put, making a digital payment in India was helping people save money, which encouraged them to spend more, which in turn encouraged sellers to continue offering more incentives.
 This means those who would otherwise not buy products or services online are doing so because making the digital payment method is a money-saving proposition.

-Technology, Not Security, is the Biggest Challenge of digital payment in India
+Technology, not Security, is the Biggest Challenge of digital payments in India

 Enthusiastic Sellers on the digital payment system in India